Liam44/Cygni/README.md

   - ERRORS.

     An error occurs:
     - if for any reason Player is undefined;
+    - if the Json string is missing from the request-body;
     - if the given player's name is missing, blank or isn't defined in the game session;
     - if the given move is missing, blank or is not recognized;
     - if a player tries to play more than once during the same game session.
 ______________
 **ARCHITECTURE**:
   The solution includes two projects: